CHGG Investors Have Opportunity to Lead Chegg, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-25, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Chegg, Inc. ("Chegg" or the "Company") CHGG.
+LOS ANGELES, Feb.
+9, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Chegg, Inc. ("Chegg" or the "Company") CHGG.

 Class Period: May 5, 2020 – November 1, 2021